What is Celtic Music?

 Scottish Highland Dancing

-Scottish Highland dancing is a dance form that originated in Scotland, deeply connected to Scottish culture and heritage.
-It features distinctive movements such as the Highland Fling, the Sword Dance, and the Seann Triubhas.
-Typically, Highland dancing accompanies the sound of bagpipes, with pipers and dancers often performing together at Scottish festivals and competitions.
+Scottish Highland dancing is a traditional dance from Scotland, closely tied to its culture.
+It includes movements like the Highland Fling, the Sword Dance, and the Seann Triubhas.
+Highland dancing is often accompanied by the sound of bagpipes, with musicians and dancers regularly performing together at Scottish celebrations and contests.

 The music for Highland dancing can be categorized into two types: light music (jigs, reels, and hornpipes) and pipe music.
 Light music is usually played on modern instruments, while pipe music is unique to the bagpipes.

-Scottish Highland dancing holds a strong adherence to tradition and boasts a rich history, with dances often portraying significant events from Scotland's past.
+Scottish Highland dancing closely follows tradition and has a long history, with many dances that reflect important events from Scotland's history.

 Other Celtic-Influenced Dances